[TypeScript/Angular] const variable name uppercase or lowercase?

 Value type is basically immutable and reference type is mutable.
 What happens when you first assign the value in the memory (I don’t want to talk about memory in detail but it’s directly related ) is, if the variable is value type, it will be saved in Stack; if reference type, memory address is stored in Stack as a pointer to the actual value being stored in Heap.
 Now, can you think of something?

 Yes, UPPER_SNAKE_CASE is happening for value type because you can’t really change the value of the value type just like Constant in statically typed languages .
 The reason is because if you assign a new value to const variable, you are completely creating a new value and store in Stack.
-If you change the value of the array and object, the address stays the same, but the value itself in the Heap will be changed, which means you are not completely creating a new object as the address stays the same.
+If you change the value of the array and object, the address stays the same, but the value itself in the Heap will be changed, which means you are not completely creating a new object as you are creating a bunch of addresses pointing the same or changed value in Heap.

 Let’s talk about reassignment.
 Reassignment means that you can’t use a assignment operator ( = ) again after an initial assignment.